developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/setup/index.md

 ### Install EMDK Plug-ins

-The following instructions apply to Android Studio, which is required to use EMDK for Andriod and must be installed to complete the steps below.
+The following instructions apply to Android Studio, which is required to use EMDK for Android and must be installed to complete the steps below.
 If necessary, [install Android Studio](https://developer.android.com/studio/) before proceeding.

 **Note**: Mac OS and Windows dialog boxes might vary slightly.